For this tutorial we do not offer a free download of the pattern.

 6. SEW THE BODY OF THE BAG

-Glue part P1 with double-sided tape on one of the widths of the second part P1 which does not have double-sided tape.
-Glue wrong side to right side, 1 cm.
+Glue piece P1 with double-sided tape across one of the widths of the second piece P1 that does not have double-sided tape.
+Glue the wrong side to the right side, 1 cm apart.

 ![]() |